osoner/countly-documentation/reference/user-guide.md

 This menu will give you the answer to the question "*Which smartphone types do my users have?*"

+## Resolutions
+This menu shows two pie charts - total users and new users in terms of device resolution (width x height).
+This screen is important as it gives insights about which resolutions are used most so you can focus on these screen types.

 ## Application versions
 This page shows different versions of applications, in case they are defined.
 A stacked chart shows totel sessions and new users.
 The table under the chart shows total sessions, total users and new users, respectively for each application version.
 This menu will give you the answer to the question *"How do my application versions compare?"*